E-Scopics/path-based-aberration-correction/README.md

 - [example_pw.ipynb](example_pw.ipynb), a jupyter notebook that uses the above functions and perform aberration correction with PW acquisitions.

+- a data folder in which two simulations are stored (large file, use git lfs or download individually).

 ## Requirements

 The following package are required: